bottlerocket-os/bottlerocket/README.md

 - `aws-k8s-1.22-nvidia`
 - `aws-k8s-1.23-nvidia`

-The following variant supports ECS:
+The following variants support ECS:

 - `aws-ecs-1`
+- `aws-ecs-1-nvidia`

 We also have variants that are designed to be Kubernetes worker nodes in VMware: